darcyinc/darcy/docs/API.md

 # The Darcy API documentation

-The API is built using Node.js and Fastify, and uses PostgreSQL as the database.
-The API is split into multiple microservices (which uses the API Gateway design pattern), each of which is contained in its own folder in the `packages/api/apps` directory.
+The API is built using Next.js [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers), and uses PostgreSQL as the database.

 ## Front-end

 ### Authentication

 To authenticate with the API, the user must go to `localhost:3000/auth`, choose an OAuth service.
 After choosing a service, the user will be redirected to the OAuth service's website to authenticate.
-After authenticating, the user will be redirected back to `localhost:3000/auth/callback/:service` (where service can be: `discord`, `google` or `github`), which the front-end will make a request to the Darcy API `localhost:3001/auth/:service/callback?code=:code` (where service can be: `discord`, `google` or `github` and code is the code returned by the OAuth service).
+After authenticating, the user will be redirected back to `localhost:3000/auth/callback/:service` (where service can be: `discord`, `google` or `github`), which the front-end will make a request to the Darcy's API `localhost:3000/api/auth/:service/callback?code=:code` (where service can be: `discord`, `google` or `github` and code is the code returned by the OAuth service).
 The API will then return a JWT token `{ "token": "..." }`, which the front-end will store in the browser's local storage.

 ## Endpoints

+The API base URL is `localhost:3000/api`.

+### API Errors

+If an error occurs, the API will return a JSON object with the following fields and the appropriate HTTP status code:

+- `error`: The code of the error to be translated by the front-end. (e.g. `user_not_found`)

 ### Users